mikeeDaw/ThreeJS-Study/README.md

 - Defines the Viewpoint from which the scene is viewed.
 - Determines what is visible in the rendered scene.

-**Properties**
+  _Properties_

   1. Field of View (FOV)

       - Extent of the observable world visible to the camera at any moment.
       - How much of the scene the camera can see at once.
       - Example: Zooming In makes your FOV narrower, showing smaller part.

   2. Point of View (POV)

       - Specific position and angle the camera looks at the scene.
       - Cameras position and direction.

   3. Aspect Ratio

       - Ratio between the width and the height of the camera's view.
       - Ensures objects in scene are not squashed or stretched when displayed on different screen ratio.
       - Example: A Square FOV = 1:1, A rectange (double Height) FOV = 2:1

   4. Near & Far Clipping Planes

       - Define boundaries of camera's view
       - Determine how close or far object can be for the camera to see.
       - Camera's viewing range.

       1. **Near Clipping Plane**
          - Closest distance from the camera which objects are visible.
          - Any more CLOSER than the near plane, that object is not rendered.
       2. **Far Clipping Plane**
          - Farthest distance objects are visible.
          - Any FARTHER than this plane is not rendered.

-**Camera Controls**
+  _Camera Controls_ <br>
   They allow to rotate, zoom, and pan camera dynamically.

   1. Orbit Controls

       - most commonly used.
       - Allows rotate, zoom in/out, and pan around a target point.
       - Explore scene on different angles by keeping camera focused on a central point.

   2. Trackball Controls

       - Rotate, zoom in/out, and pan freely without being focused on a point.

   3. FlyControls

       - Same camera as first person games.
       - Camera moves forward, backward, and side to side. (like flying on the scene)

   4. PointerLock Control
       - locks curson on the screen and allows user to look around.
       - The mouse controls where we are looking in the scene.
       - Focuses on the rotation of the camera using the mouse.
       - often paired with keyboard controls

   **NOTE:**See the types in the guide.

 #### Lights